flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 FRED-MD is widely used in economic research, and has become a standard benchmark for evaluating machine learning models for US inflation forecasting (see, for instance, `[3] <#references>`_, `[4] <#references>`_, `[5] <#references>`_).

-In this demonstration, we use AutoML to forecast the monthly percentage change in the `US Consumer Price Index (CPI) <https://fred.stlouisfed.org/series/CPIAUCSL>`__ one month ahead.
-On each month, we forecast the percentage change in the US CPI on the following month using as input the FRED-MD indicators for the current month.
+In this demonstration, we use AutoML to forecast month-on-month (MoM) US CPI inflation.
+On each month, the model predicts the following month's the percentage change in the `US Consumer Price Index (CPI) <https://fred.stlouisfed.org/series/CPIAUCSL>`__ using the current month's FRED-MD indicators as inputs.
-First, we run an AutoML job on the FRED-MD data from January 1960 to December 2023 to select the best ML pipeline.
+We first run an AutoML job on FRED-MD data from January 1960 to December 2023 to select the best ML pipeline.
-Then, we use this pipeline in an Amazon SageMaker batch transform job to generate the one-month-ahead forecasts from January 2024 to December 2024.
+We then use this pipeline in an Amazon SageMaker batch transform job to generate one-month-ahead forecasts for January 2024 to December 2024.

 2. Solution
 ***************************************************************************************************************